FrontendMasters/cielo24_php/README.md

 ## Tests

-to run the tests make sure you have [PHPUnit](https://phpunit.de/getting-started.html) installed.

-rename `tests/_config.default.php` to `tests/_config.php` and add your sandbox API credentials.

-then execute `phpunit` to run all the tests.

 To run tests first install [PHPUnit](https://phpunit.de/getting-started.html), then rename the test config file and edit it adding your sandbox API credentials from Cielo24.

 ```bash